+Faculty: Camille Socarras, Director Offered: SP25 - 2/10/25, 3/10/25 camille-socarras@uiowa.edu

-Faculty: Katie Priske, Director Writing and Humanities Program Offered: SP24 - 2/12/24, 3/11/24 SP25 - 2/10/25, 3/10/25 Katie Priske, 1191 MERF 319-335-5324 katie-priske@uiowa.edu Max Enrollment: 15 Report To: See ICON or departmental email Special Conditions: Grading is PASS/FAIL only
+Writing and Humanities Program SP26 - TBD

+Administrative Camille Socarras, 1191 MERF Max 15

+Report To: See ICON or departmental email Special Grading is PASS/FAIL only

 With residency applications completed or a match in your hand, this course offers you a chance to devote four weeks to reading, discussing, and writing in response to literature, essays, and poetry.
-Reading selections include work by Abraham Verghese, Flannery O'Connor, Jose Saramago, and Marilynne Robinson.
 You will read approximately 400 pages and write one assignment each week.
 You will be responsible for active participation in our weekly discussions of assigned readings and the writing of your classroom peers.